sergepilipchuk/maui-theme-selector-app/README.md

         ThemeManager.Theme = new Theme(value.Color);
     }

 4. Use the [`DXCollectionView`](https://docs.devexpress.com/MAUI/DevExpress.Maui.CollectionView.DXCollectionView) control to display radio buttons that allow you to select a theme type (*dark/light/system*).
-Specify the data source and item templates (use different templates for selected and deselected item).
+Specify the data source and item templates (use different templates for selected and deselected items).

     ```xaml
     <dx:DXCollectionView ...